MileHacker Logo

 Echoes of History

-Shangyu is a long and storied history, dating back thousands of years.
+Shangyu is a lengthy and storied history, dating back thousands of years.
 Archaeological findings in the area suggest human settlement during the Neolithic age.
 The district gained prominence during the Eastern Han Dynasty (25-220 AD) due to the legend of Cao E, a young woman celebrated for her extraordinary filial piety.
 Her story became a powerful cultural symbol and led to the construction of the Cao'e Temple.
 This narrative anchors Shangyu deeply in traditional Chinese values.
 Its history paints a compelling narrative of resilience, cultural depth, and evolving Chinese society.

 Historical Moments